capistrano-plugins/capistrano-secrets-yml/README.md

 When you execute `$ bundle exec production setup`:

-- secrets from your local `secrets.yml` are copied to the server.<br/>
+- secrets from your local `secrets.yml` are copied to the servers in your config/deploy/{environment}.rb files using the user: value. a.<br/>
 - only "stage" secrets are copied: if you are deploying to `production`, only production secrets are copied there
 - on the server secrets file is located  in `#{shared_path}/config/secrets.yml`